Nimrod-Galor/Domain-Audit/audit-website/TIER_SYSTEM_COMPLETE.md

 ## 🎊 CONGRATULATIONS!

 The complete SaaS tier system has been successfully implemented according to the original `tier-system-implementation-plan.md` specification.
-All five phases are now complete, providing:
+All six phases are now complete, providing:

 - **Complete tier-based access control** ✅
 - **Integrated payment processing** ✅